VaSaNcol/VaSaNcol/README.md

 - 👀 I’m interested in web developing, html, css, javascript and php
 - 🌱 I’m currently learning all of these technologias
 - 💞️ I’m looking to collaborate on projects for social causes
-- 📫 you can contact me on any from my socials https://vasan.carrd.co/
+- 📫 you can contact me from any of my socials https://vasan.carrd.co/

 <!---
 VaSaNcol/VaSaNcol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.